-Podocytes functions depend on their highly specialized and unique architecture that includes:

-- a) the slit diaphragm complex (SD) that is an unique intercellular connection that integrates the structural components of different types of cellular contacts, including tight, adhesion, slit and neural connections [2, 3]; - b) the actin-based cytoskeleton which is the main strength and weakness of the podocytes including associated proteins and adhesion proteins [4]; - c) the membrane structures that are on one hand exposed to the urinary area (in the Bowman's capsule) and on the other hand indirectly communicate with the vascular space via the GBM [1]; - d) the current internal and external biochemical signals that contribute to maintaining normal glomerular function [1, 5, 6].
+Podocytes functions depend on their highly specialized and unique architecture that includes: a) the slit diaphragm complex (SD) that is an unique intercellular connection that integrates the structural components of different types of cellular contacts, including tight, adhesion, slit and neural connections [2, 3], b) the actin-based cytoskeleton which is the main strength and weakness of the podocytes including associated proteins and adhesion proteins [4], c) membrane structures that are on the one hand exposed to the urinary area (in the Bowman's capsule) and on the other hand indirectly communicate with the vascular space via the GBM [1], and d) current internal and external biochemical signals that contribute to maintaining normal glomerular function [1, 5, 6].

-The damage of podocytes can occur due to congenital or acquired disorders of

-- a) transcriptional regulators [Wilms tumor 1(WT-1) zinc finger protein, PAX2, LIM homeobox transcription factor 1β (Lmx1b), the Notch signaling and Wnt pathway]; - b) altered components of the SD complex (nephrin, podocin, CD2AP, Neph1 and others); - c)abnormal assembly or function of the actinbased cytoskeleton; - d) expression and localization of the membrane (apical and basal side) proteins [α3β1-integrin, dystroglycan complex, transient receptor potential cation channel 6 (TRPC6), podocalyxin];
+The damage of podocytes can occur due to congenital or acquired disorders of a) transcriptional regulators [Wilms tumor 1(WT-1) zinc finger protein, PAX2, LIM homeobox transcription factor 1 β (Lmx1b), the Notch signaling and Wnt pathway], b) altered components of the SD complex (nephrin, podocin, CD2AP, Neph1 and others), c) abnormal assembly or function of the actin-based cytoskeleton, d) expression and localization of the membrane (apical and basal side) proteins [α 3 β 1-integrin, dystroglycan complex, transient receptor potential cation channel 6 (TRPC6), podocalyxin], e) dysfunction of cytoplasmic proteins, f) mitochondrial injury, and extracellular matrix protein alteration (laminin β 2 encoded by LAMB2 gene) [7].